learnbyexample/Python_Basics/Lists.md

 [[1, 3], [2, 4], [5, 6]]
 ```

-* deleting elements from a list - based on index and value
+* deleting elements from a list - based on index

 ```python
 >>> prime = [2, 3, 5, 7, 11]